This is major!

 Today’s topic:

+Ask what is going right in your life.
 It is human nature to dwell on the negative stuff instead of the positive stuff.
 I am a ‘fixer’ and want to fix all the negative stuff, big or small, my problems or someone else’s.
 If I don’t at least think about fixing a problem I start to feel helpless, which is not a good feeling to have.
 So I try to fix fix fix.
 This just reinforces what’s not going good in our lives.
 When we ask ourselves what’s going well for us, it reinforces the good stuff and brings it to the forefront of our minds, which is a great place to be.
 If you ask yourself the right questions it will lead to a happier day.

 Here’s an exercise to get your started and prove that you have more good than bad in your life.
 Try this:

 At least once a day take out a piece of paper and write what your problems are.
 Big or small it doesn’t matter; remember there’s no right or wrong answers.
 Then below that start to write what’s good in your life.
 It can be anything, having a job, feeling good physically, talking to an old or new friend, whatever you have that’s positive in your life.
 Don’t be shy; write every little thing you can think of.
 Now which part is bigger?
 When I do this I always have more on in the good part than bad.
 It seems like a silly thing to do, but it’s all about teaching ourselves to think differently and to talk back to the depression.
 After a few days you will have taught yourself to think about your blessings differently.
 Those blessings, no matter how small they may seem, are what we should be thinking about more than the negative stuff.
 Once you train yourself to think this way you will be happier, which is what the goal is.
 And when you ask yourself what's right in your life the answers will come easier.
 This would be a great exercise to do in your journal if you have started journaling.
+Let me know if you have tried this and if it has worked.

 Sha J